epiecs/free-grilly/README.md

 ## Contributing

 We welcome contributions to help improve Free-Grilly!
-Whether it's fixing bugs, adding features, improving documentation, or helping test, your input is valuable.
+Whether it's fixing bugs, adding features, improving documentation, or testing, your input is valuable.

 Here's how you can contribute: